grosser/gettext_i18n_rails/Readme.md

 XSS / html_safe
 ===============
-If you trust your translators and all your usages of % on translations:
+If you trust your translators and all your usages of % on translations:<br/>
-(% on string is atm buggy with always staying html_safe, no matter what was replaced)
     # config/environment.rb
     GettextI18nRails.translations_are_html_safe = true

+String % vs html_safe is buggy (can be used for XSS on 1.8 and is always non-safe in 1.9)<br/>
+My recommended fix is: `require 'gettext_i18n_rails/string_interpolate_fix'`

+ - safe stays safe (escape added strings)
+ - unsafe stays unsafe (do not escape added strings)

 ActiveRecord - error messages
 =============================